 Many communities were impacted in positive ways by the TVA, by improving living standards and creating jobs.
 Yet others experienced long-lasting negative impacts.

 Some communities, however, were displaced by TVA projects.
 For instance, roughly 3,500 families in eastern Tennessee lost their homes when the Norris Dam was built.
 The project flooded an area of roughly 239 square acres in the Norris Basin.
 The federal government offered little help in resettling displaced families.

 Today, TVA is the largest public utility and one of the largest electricity providers in the United States.
-TVA’s current power portfolio contains: 30 dams or hydroelectric facilities, 8 coal plants, 16 natural gas plants, 3 nuclear plants, 14 solar energy sites and one wind energy site.
+TVA’s current power portfolio contains 30 dams or hydroelectric facilities, five coal plants, 16 natural gas plants, three nuclear plants, 14 solar energy sites and one wind energy site.

-TVA in recent years has faced a number of federal lawsuits for their handling and storage of coal ash, a toxic byproduct of coal combustion.
+TVA in recent years has faced a number of federal lawsuits for its handling and storage of coal ash, a toxic byproduct of coal combustion.

 In 2008, a dike rupture at the TVA’s Kingston Fossil Plant in Roane County, Tennessee, spilled more than a billion gallons of coal ash slurry.
 The spill covered land, inundated houses and flowed into tributaries of the Tennessee River.
 It was the largest coal ash spill in U.S. history.